YosysHQ/yosys/docs/source/CHAPTER_Basics.rst

 .. _chapter:basics:

-Basic Principles
+Basic principles
 ================

 This chapter contains a short introduction to the basic principles of digital circuit synthesis.

-Levels of Abstraction
+Levels of abstraction
 ---------------------

 Digital circuits can be represented at different levels of abstraction.
 During